Dreamscent/Dreamscent.github.io/_posts/2019-10-12-HTB-Writeup.md

 We can then use `wget` to download the file onto the target.
 Don't forget to `cd` into a directory we can write into.
-Here is use `/tmp`.
+Here I use `/tmp`.
 Once you have it downloaded, set it to executable with `chmod +x` and execute it.